larrydodson/UFOs/README.md

 ## Overview

-  In support of Dana, from Oregon, has a keen interest of UFOs, where her hometown has a history of UFO sitings.
-Using Javascript is to gather and disply UFO-related data, using filters, to generate a web site with an interactive dashboard.
+  In support of Dana, who is from Oregon and has a keen interest of UFOs, and where her hometown has a history of UFO sitings.
+Using Javascript and HTML to gather and display UFO-related data using filters, to generate a web site with an interactive dashboard.

    ### Purpose

-   To create an interactive webpage that allows users to parse data of recorded UFO sightings.
-Building an engine with: 1) a webpage that will allow users to view the data (using HTML), and 2) a dynamic table that will present the information (using JavaScript).
+   To create a user interactive webpage that allows users to parse data of recorded UFO sightings as an analysis by allowing users to filter for multiple criteria at the same time.
+Table filters are are used for the date, city, state, country, and shape. to build an filtering engine with: 1) a webpage that will allow users to view the data (using HTML), and 2) a dynamic table that will present the information (using JavaScript).

    The deliverables are: